kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ###### What specific metrics should inform a rollback?

-`kubelet_cri_list_streaming_failure_total`, Type: `Counter`, Label: `operation`

-This counter increments when a streaming RPC encounters an error during `Recv()`, causing kubelet to discard any items received so far.
-A sustained increase may indicate runtime instability.

-`kubelet_cri_list_streaming_fallback_total`, Type: `Counter`, Label: `operation`

-This counter increments when kubelet falls back to the unary RPC because the runtime returned `UNIMPLEMENTED` for the streaming RPC.
+`kubelet_runtime_operations_errors_total{operation_type="list_containers"}` (and equivalent
+`list_podsandbox`, `list_images`, etc.)

+A sustained increase in CRI list operation errors may indicate runtime instability with streaming RPCs.
+This existing metric already captures mid-stream failures because the error propagates through the CRI client to the instrumented service layer.

+`kubelet_runtime_operations_duration_seconds{operation_type="list_containers"}` (and equivalent)

+An unexpected increase in list operation latency after enabling the feature gate may indicate streaming overhead.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-To be tested during Alpha phase.
+Upgrade and downgrade do not require a specific path.
+Kubelet must be restarted to toggle the feature gate, which resets its internal state.
+When enabled, kubelet attempts streaming RPCs first and falls back to unary RPCs if the runtime returns `UNIMPLEMENTED`.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?